jcombari/jcombari/README.md

 ### 📘📊 [RForAll](https://github.com/jcombari/RForAll)
 ✨ Making R accessible for everyone!
 Tutorials, projects, and insights.

+⚠️ This repository was created and is maintained by Jennyfer Combariza.
+If you'd like to share it, please use the original link.
+Republishing this content as your own is not allowed.

 ## About Me 🌟

 🔭 **Science Communicator & Data Scientist** – Making AI and Data Science approachable for everyone.